Analysis | The Supreme Court just made Amy Coney Barrett loom even larger over the 2020 election

 There is quite simply nothing stopping Barrett from voting on such cases, though, if she decides she can and should.
 And she could reason that appointees of presidents often rule in cases involving those presidents.

-But Barrett acknowledged during other parts of her testimony that recusal standards deal not just with actual conflicts of interest, but also perceived ones.
+But Barrett acknowledged during other parts of her testimony that recusal standards deal not just with actual conflicts of interest but also perceived ones.
 Providing a decisive vote that benefits the reelection of the president who had just nominated her — particularly after Trump repeatedly and baselessly suggested mail-in voting leads to massive fraud, even before nominating her — would certainly raise questions about that.
 Barrett said she has made no promises about how she might rule in specific cases, but Trump’s frequent commentary about mail-in voting makes no secret about how he would have wanted his nominee to rule in cases like Pennsylvania’s.

 There are also potentially compelling reasons for Barrett to avoid becoming a decisive vote, even if she doesn’t necessarily think she must recuse.
 Chief among them is how much blowback it might invite.
 We’re already dealing with a situation in which Democrats are talking about “packing” the court by adding more justices — retaliation for the GOP’s 2016 blockade of Merrick Garland and its flip-flop on election-year nominees after Ginsburg’s death.
 Casting a key vote in an area on which Democrats repeatedly warned her against helping Trump would certainly raise tensions in that regard.
-For now, Barrett will make an effective 6-to-3 conservative majority on the court, but that majority wouldn’t last long if Democrats can pack the court (by winning back both the presidency and the Senate) and actually decide to do it.
+For now, Barrett will make an effective 6-to-3 conservative majority on the court, but that majority wouldn’t last long if Democrats can pack the court (by winning back both the presidency and the Senate) and decide to do it.

 There’s also the relevant issue of just how decisive such a case might be.
 Pennsylvania is a key state, clearly, but an NPR analysis recently showed that ballots received after the election date there accounted for just 1.07 percent of mail-in ballots during the 2020 presidential primaries.
 That a significant portion of mail-in ballots, to be sure, and could be relevant in an exceedingly close election, which Pennsylvania was in 2016 (decided by 0.7 points).
 But even then, it would require both those votes to be pivotal in the state and Pennsylvania’s electoral votes to be pivotal in the presidential race.

 That doesn’t mean other cases might not be more pivotal, and it was only five presidential elections ago that the Supreme Court was effectively tasked with deciding an election based upon a narrow issue in one key state (Bush v.
 Gore and Florida).
-The bigger issue with Barrett is how she might rule in even bigger cases, if they’re presented to her and the race is actually close enough for them to matter.
+The bigger issue with Barrett is how she might rule in even bigger cases, if they’re presented to her and the race is close enough for them to matter.

 Monday’s decision makes it more likely she is put on the hot seat almost immediately upon her confirmation.